timtadh/hackthology/hackthology/content/blog/linear-hashing.md

 Hopefully if you are still with me you have a grasp on what is going on in the Linear Hashing algorithm.
 The key take aways are:

-1. You can slowly extend how much the hash function you use.
+1. You can slowly extend how much of the hash function you use.
 2. You don't have to rehash the whole file to add a bucket, just the bucket that collides with the new bucket.